RossComputerGuy/tristanxr.com/content/post/dc-roma-ii-nix/index.md

 [`nix-2.33.0pre20251111_af0ac14-riscv64-linux.tar.xz`](https://hydra.nixos.org/build/312888635/download/1/nix-2.33.0pre20251111_af0ac14-riscv64-linux.tar.xz).
 Once I ran the installer, the installation experience was smooth.
 I restarted the shell and ran `nix --version` which told me that I have 2.33.0.

 After installing Nix, I decided to try building `nix-info`.
-I ran `nix-shell -p nix-info` and it was off to a smooth start.
-However, that soon changed as the `bootstrap-tools` failed to build.
-I realized this is a big problem, the `bootstrap-tools` derivation is a crucial part of the nixpkgs bootstrap process.
-I takes a pre-built tarball of various tools like `coreutils`, `gcc`, `patchelf`, and a subset of `binutils`.
+I ran `nix-shell -p nix-info` which seemed to start smoothly, but was quickly interrupted as bootstrap-tools failed to build.
+This is a big problem, as the `bootstrap-tools` derivation is a crucial part of the nixpkgs bootstrap process.
+It takes a pre-built tarball of various tools like `coreutils`, `gcc`, `patchelf`, and a subset of `binutils`.
 It provides the necessary commands to bootstrap nixpkgs from a small footprint and in a sandboxed environment.
-I managed to cross compile a new bootstrap tools tarball on my Ampere desktop, copied that over and hacked around `import <nix/fetchurl.nix>` so it did `url = "file://${./bootstrap-tools.tar.xz}";`.
+I managed to cross compile a new bootstrap tools tarball on my Ampere desktop, copied that over and hacked around
+`import <nix/fetchurl.nix>` so it did `url = "file://${./bootstrap-tools.tar.xz}";` instead of fetching from the tarballs server.
 This allowed me to use the new bootstrap tools.
 Once that was done, I attempted another build and the bootstrap tools managed to build.
 However, this was only a temporary victory.

-After chatting with other contributors, there's an issue in nixpkgs regarding PIE.
+After chatting with other NixOS contributors, it turns there's an issue in nixpkgs regarding PIE.
 PIE is a method of allowing programs to be relocated.
 This is useful on systems with limited address spaces and helps prevent libraries from colliding due to occupying the same address.
 The issue was discovered by using `strace -E LD_DEBUG=all` on GCC.
 This revealed the following logs: